While the NFL trade deadline has been a snoozefest, the Seahawks could make key moves this year

 I dutifully sniffed around, talked to some general managers and analysts, and got consistent answers: Because that’s the way it has always been.
 Because draft choices are too valuable, players too unpredictable, and playbooks too complex to learn in the midst of a season.
 And because that’s the way it has always been.

 That was one area, at least, where baseball had football stone-cold beat in owning the news cycle.
-The lead-up to the MLB trade deadline was filled with non-stop conjecture, rumors and speculation, building up to rapid-fire wheeling and dealing.
-The results often meant the difference in deciding pennant races – and jump-starting the rebuilding process for the downtrodden teams.
+The lead-up to the MLB trade deadline was filled with nonstop conjecture, rumors and speculation, building up to rapid-fire wheeling and dealing.
+The results often meant the difference in deciding pennant races — and jump-starting the rebuilding process for the downtrodden teams.
 Fans ate it up (and still do).

 Well, guess what?
 Somewhere along the line, the NFL has jumped on board, and co-opted yet another portion of the sporting calendar — right in the middle of the World Series, no less.
 The NFL’s October trade deadline used to be a general snoozefest, interrupted only periodically (and spectacularly) by the likes of the Herschel Walker deal from the Cowboys to the Vikings in 1989, and the Eric Dickerson deal from the Rams to the Colts in 1987.
 They were blockbusters made even more stunning by their sheer rare nature.
 And they served as a cautionary tale for more such dealing by the way they backfired on the team acquiring the superstar.